google-research/open-covid-19-data/docs/about.md

 ## To use the data

 ##### Latest data
-If you just want to use the latest data for models, visualizations, or research, we provide three aggregated data files under three different licenses:
+If you just want to use the latest data for models, visualizations, or research, we provide four aggregated data files under four different licenses.
+This is to provide you with options so that you can use data with a license that is acceptable for your use case, while respecting the original licenses of the data sources.
-- The CC-BY data can be downloaded from [this link](https://raw.githubusercontent.com/google-research/open-covid-19-data/master/data/exports/cc_by/aggregated_cc_by.csv)
+- The CC-BY aggregation can be downloaded from [this link](https://raw.githubusercontent.com/google-research/open-covid-19-data/master/data/exports/cc_by/aggregated_cc_by.csv)
-- The CC-BY-SA data can be downloaded from [this link](https://raw.githubusercontent.com/google-research/open-covid-19-data/master/data/exports/cc_by_sa/aggregated_cc_by_sa.csv).
+- The CC-BY-SA aggregation can be downloaded from [this link](https://raw.githubusercontent.com/google-research/open-covid-19-data/master/data/exports/cc_by_sa/aggregated_cc_by_sa.csv).
+- The CC-BY-NC aggregation can be downloaded from [this link](https://raw.githubusercontent.com/google-research/open-covid-19-data/master/data/exports/cc_by_nc/aggregated_cc_by_nc.csv).
 - The Google TOS data can be downloaded from [this link](https://raw.githubusercontent.com/google-research/open-covid-19-data/master/data/exports/google_tos/aggregated_google_tos.csv).
 In order to download or use the data or reports, you must agree to the [Google Terms of Service](https://policies.google.com/terms).

 ##### Versioned data